prabhakarlab/mCNV_FISH/Pipeline_spot_calling/readme.md

 ```

 ## Expected output
+The expected output is a large number of primarily .h5 files; a full list is provided in the 'expected_output_files' file in this folder ('Pipeline_spot_calling').
+Note that the output covers FDR <= 0.1, 0.05 and 0.01 thresholds.
+A user choosing just one FDR threshold value would have significantly fewer .h5 files.

 ## Expected running time
 Note that the code in this section will provide time stamps for each step in the pipeline.
 Overall, for a ~100 FOV dataset, steps 1 and 2 take ~ 1 hr each, step 3 takes ~0.5 hrs per hybridization cycle, and steps 4 and 5 take ~1-2 hrs.